The criminal case against Pakistan ex-PM Imran Khan

 * Pakistan's election tribunal in October also found Khan guilty of unlawfully selling state gifts as premier.

-* Khan says 76 cases have been registered against him since he was ousted by a parliamentary vote in April 2022, less than four years into his five-year term.
+* Khan says over 150 cases have been registered against him since he was ousted by a parliamentary vote in April 2022, less than four years into his five-year term.
 He has appeared in court for other cases.

 * Khan was arrested in May by Pakistan's anti-graft agency in connection with another corruption case.
-He denied wrongdoing and was released on bail within days. ($1 = 284.6400 Pakistani rupees) (Compiled by Shivam Patel; Editing by William Mallard)
+He denied wrongdoing and was released on bail within days. ($1 = 284.6400 Pakistani rupees) (Compiled by Shivam Patel; Editing by William Mallard and Toby Chopra)